rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 A single-node VictoriaLogs instance can be used as `vlstorage` node in VictoriaLogs cluster:

 - It accepts data ingestion requests from `vlinsert` via `/internal/insert` HTTP endpoint at the TCP port specified via `-httpListenAddr` command-line flag.
-- It accepts queries from `vlselect` via `/internal/select/*` HTTP endpoints at the TCP port specified via `-httpListenAddr` command-line flags.
+- It accepts queries from `vlselect` via `/internal/select/*` HTTP endpoints at the TCP port specified via `-httpListenAddr` command-line flag.

 See also [security docs](https://docs.victoriametrics.com/victorialogs/cluster/#security).